DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Tsugeh Clan.md

 ## External Path Technique: Heaven and Earth Divine Net Formation

-- Using an action and spending 3 qi points, you disperse your qi to trap enemies and foes alike.
+- Using an action and spending 3 qi points, you disperse your qi to trap friends and enemies alike.
 All entities within a 60 foot radius are unable to leave the area.
 In addition, enemies have their movement speed halved and suffer a -2 AC penalty.
 Allies gain 10ft of movement speed and +2 AC.
 This lasts until the caster is incapacitated, or until dispelled in some other manner.

 ## Path Law: Unbreakable Diamond Psyche